lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

 **Think of any additional aspects that could be pointed out to the authors, even if they are not mandatory.** Examples are:

 - Are the data stored in a data archive?
 This makes the data easier to be found and thus easier to reuse.
+- Are there any other parts of the workflow that authors could improve (e.g. shorten code)?
+- Are the statistical methods used suitable for answering the research question?
+- Would it be reasonable to provide a “toy” example, or smaller dataset that can be quickly analysed to demonstrate that the workflow runs correctly?
 - ...